nbrandaleone-gcp/virustotal-scan/README.md

 This repo contains code and directions to set up a Google Cloud [Workflows](https://cloud.google.com/workflows?hl=en), that integrates with [VirusTotal](https://www.virustotal.com/gui/home/upload) to scan files, and move them into appropriate Storage Buckets.
-Three Cloud Functions, written in [Ruby](https://www.ruby-lang.org/en/), do the various checks and API calls to VirusTotal in order to determine if the files are safe.
+Two Cloud Functions, written in [Ruby](https://www.ruby-lang.org/en/), do the various checks and API calls to VirusTotal in order to determine if the files are safe.
 Once a determination has been made, the file is moved into a "safe" or "quarantine" bucket.
 If we can't determine the status of the file, we leave it in the original bucket.

-A third CF has been recently added to the workflow.
+A third function has been recently added to the workflow.
 If the scan using the public VirusTotal endpoint fails (i.e. the signature is new and not yet in the public DB), we then initiate a scan using the private API.
 Once a determination has been made, the file is moved to the appropriate bucket.
 The private API requires a *paid* subscription